leanphp/phpspec-code-coverage/README.md

 Generating Code Coverage reports allows you to to analyze which parts of your codebase are tested and how well.
 However, Code Coverage alone should NOT be used as a single metric defining how good your tests are.

-**Note!** This is a maintained fork of [henrikbjorn/phpspec-code-coverage][1] package with compatible version numbers for stable releases.

 ![phpspec-code-coverage console report](https://i.imgur.com/BU10ZAV.png)
 ![phpspec-code-coverage HTML report](https://i.imgur.com/6xACR1g.png)